l-teefah/github-repositories-pages/index.md

 ---
-title: Welcome to my Github Repository Pages
+title: Welcome to my Github Repository Website
 layout: default
 ---

 ## Description
-Welcome to my GitHub portfolio!
+Welcome to my GitHub repositories portfolio!
 This page showcases the projects I've been working on.
 Feel free to explore the repositories and reach out if you have any questions or collaboration ideas.

 ## Featured Projects